renelindsay/Vulkan-WSIWindow/README.md

 Use cmake-gui to load the CMakeLists.txt file.
 Configure CMake settings if needed, and generate the Visual Studio project.
 Use Visual Studio to open the generated solution.
-Set WSIWindow_Sample1 as the Startup project.
+Set Sample1 as the Startup project.
 Compile and run the sample project.

 ### Linux
 Install the Vulkan SDK and Qt-Creator.
 (CMake is optional.)
+Also install the XCB (for Windowing) and XKB (for Keyboard) headers:

+    sudo apt-get install libx11-xcb-dev libxkbcommon-dev

 Use Qt-Creator to load the CMakeLists.txt project file, and tweak CMake settings under "Projects" if needed.
 Compile and run the sample project.